Self-Contained Graphs: Self-contained graphs: notations, structures and examples

 Self-contained graphs may have substructures that are not removable.
 Let us see an example first: \begin{example} Let $G$ be the graph with vertex set $V = \{ 0, 1, 2, \ldots \}$ and its edges defined as follows: $0$ is adjacent to all other vertices while other vertices are only adjacent to $0$ and their consecutive vertices.
 Consequently, vertex degrees of $0$, $1$ and $i$ for $i \geq 2$ are $\infty$, $2$ and $3$, respectively.
 It is obvious that $G$ is a self contained graph since there is an isomorphism $G \cong G \setminus \{ 1 \}$.
-The vertex $0$ in Example \ref{9} is a vertex of no removable subgraph of $G$. \end{example}
+The vertex $0$ is not a vertex of a removable subgraph of $G$. \end{example}

 Let $G$ be a self-contained graph.
 A subgraph $H$ of $G$ is called an \emph{asset} to $G$ if the intersection of $V(H)$ and vertex set of every removable subgraph of $G$ is empty.
 The union of all assets of a self-contained graph $G$, is an asset to $G$ which is called \emph{the foundation} of $G$ and shown by $\mathrm{Fnd}(G)$.
 It is easy to verify that